GenomicsAotearoa/metagenomics_summer_school/docs/day1/ex3_assembly.md

 To save your file, use `Ctrl + O` to save the file, then `Ctrl + X` to exit `nano`.
 Going through those lines one by one;

-??? abstract "Review above submission script :Slurm parameters and their functions"
+??? abstract "Review above submission script: Slurm parameters and their functions"

     |Slurm parameter|Function|
     |:---|:---|